Hoseinpy/simple_chat_application/README.md

-# readme context available in future
+# readme content available in future